Display Network Requirements

 Network Information

-- PC (Windows/Mac/Chromebook) and tablet/mobile (iOS/Android) devices, as well as the ViewBoard®, need to be connected to the same network subnet.
+- PC (Windows/Mac/Chromebook), mobile devices (iOS/Android), and the display need to be connected to the same network subnet.

 - Port: TCP 8080